-Shading artifact on MRI refers to loss of signal intensity in one part of the image, leading to dark shading in this portion of the image.
-Causes uneven excitation of nuclei within the field; due to RF pulses applied at flip angles other than 90 and 180 degrees abnormal loading of coil or cou...
+Shading artifact is an MRI artifacts and refers to loss of signal intensity in one part of the image, leading to dark shading in this portion of the image.
+Causes uneven excitation of nuclei within the field; due to RF pulses applied at flip angles other than 90 and 180 degrees abnormal loadi...

 Metallic orbital foreign body on MRI

 Published 13 Aug 2016